irivers6119/AWSJavaHelloWorld/readme.txt

-1. Generate the SDK for IOS
+1. CRUD operations for Dynamo DB with AWS Java SDK